FrancoisChabot/variadic_future/README.md

 In short, I need this to properly implement [another project](https://github.com/FrancoisChabot/easy_grpc) of mine, and it was an interesting exercise.

+## But why variadic?

+Because it allows for the `tie()` function, which provides a very nice way to way on multiple futures at once.

 ## Installation

 * Make the contents of the include directory available to your project.